 Recommended Iceland glacier hiking tours:

-Something you need to check out while visiting Iceland’s glaciers are the natural blue ice caves which form as a result of glacial melt during the summer months.
+A must-see when visiting Iceland’s glaciers are the natural blue ice caves which form as a result of glacial melt during the summer months.
 When the melt refreezes in the winter, it leaves behind beautiful blue ice caves, which you can explore on a guided tour with a professional guide.

-skaftafell ice cave
+skaftafell ice cave in Iceland in February

 Recommended horse riding tours: